Privacy Policy

 • In connection with any sale, merger, acquisition, disposal, reorganisation, or similar change of Smart's business.

-In addition, Smart may use your information:
+In addition, Smart Pension may use your information:

 • To ensure that our website is as fast and efficient as possible, and compatible with your software and settings.